Skip to main content

 Process metrics

-These metrics report on the operating-system-level health of the VectorAI DB process.
+These metrics report on the health of the VectorAI DB process at the operating system level, including memory usage from the allocator.

 MetricTypeDescription